publishpress/PublishPress-Checklist-Plugin-Bootstrap/README.md

 ## Developing

 * Update composer dependencies, running `$ composer update --no-dev`
 * Refactor constants using a custom prefix.
-Replace PP_CHECKLIST_BOOTSTRAP with your custom and unique prefix.
+Replace PUBLISHPRESS_CHECKLIST_BOOTSTRAP with your custom and unique prefix.
 * Refactor the code according to the requirement you want to implement.